ClabEnergyProject/SEM-1.2/README.md

 C. Automate some checks on aberrant usage of storage (?)

-D. Make version with specified capacities.
+D. Make some test cases and output files.
+(Ideally automate.)

 E. Add inter-case comparisons to Quick_Look.py